Beltus/blog/_pages/books.md

 ## List of Completed Books

-- The Mindset by Carol Dweck
+- The Mindset by *Carol Dweck*
-- How to Win Friends and Influence People by Dale Carnegie
+- How to Win Friends and Influence People by *Dale Carnegie*
-- Rich Dad Poor Dad by Robert Kiyosaki
+- Rich Dad Poor Dad by *Robert Kiyosaki*
-- Think and Grow Rich by Napoleon Hills
+- Think and Grow Rich by *Napoleon Hills*
-* Who ate my cheese by Spencer Johnson
+* Who ate my cheese by *Spencer Johnson*
-- The power of the Subconscious Mind by Dr. Joseph Murphy.
+- The power of the Subconscious Mind by *Dr. Joseph Murphy.*
-- The Alchemist by Paul Coelho
+- The Alchemist by *Paul Coelho*
-- The Seven Habits of Highly Effective People by Stephen R. Covey
+- The Seven Habits of Highly Effective People by *Stephen R. Covey*
-- The Road Less Traveled by M.Scott Peck
+- The Road Less Traveled by *M.Scott Peck*

 ## Current Book I am Reading.
-- The Miracle Morning by Hal Elrod.
-Expected Date of Completion 17-07-2020
+- The Miracle Morning by *Hal Elrod.* Expected Date of Completion 17-07-2020

 ## Which Book to Read Next?
 At the moment, I don't know.
-I will love to know some of the books that have changed your lives.
+I would love to know some of the books that have changed your lives.
 Please, share with me at the comments section of this page.